-Nancy Hartney, freelance writer, short story author, and regional wordsmith, offers all things written.
-If the Creek Don’t Rise: Tales from the South, a second collection of short stories, vignettes, builds on her debut collection, Washed in the Water.
+If the Creek Don’t Rise: Tales from the South, a second collection of short stories, builds on her first collection, Washed in the Water.
 Both books are available through Pen-L Publishers, Barnes and Noble, and Amazon.

 Her equine-based news articles accompanied by photographs appear in The Chronicle of the Horse, Covertside The Magazine of Mounted Foxhunting, Sidelines, and Horseman’s Round-up.
 Her book reviews have appeared in the Ft.
 Worth Star Telegram (Texas) and The Free Weekly(Arkansas); motorcycle touring articles and photographs in American Iron, general interest pieces in the Northwest Arkansas Times, and regional features in the Ozark Mountaineer, Arkansas Life, and DoSouth.
 Her photographs have been featured by Storyteller Magazine and the North American Foxhunting calendar.
 A book of poems is forthcoming; in the meantime, her poetry can be found in Stonecrop Magazine (Idaho), Dash Lit Journal (California) and Dead Mule School of Southern Literature (N. Carolina).

 Nancy holds degrees from Florida State University (Tallahassee) and Texas Tech (Lubbock).
 Along the way, she has lived in north Florida, Georgia, southern California, Texas, and Arkansas.